-- Work with research colleagues across the university from a broad variety of different research domains, on multiple research software projects within the current portfolio of the Oxford RSE group. - Contribute to the management of research projects, scheduling meetings with collaborators with the flexibility to manage your own time between different projects, under the guidance of a Senior Research Software Engineer. - Design and implement high quality, reliable and maintainable software that will lead to specific research outcomes and enable the translational impact of existing research. - Collaborate in the preparation of scientific reports and journal articles, present papers and posters at conferences/workshops - Develop ideas for new collaborative research projects and generate research income, and present detailed proposals to senior group members and project collaborators. - Follow and promote research software engineering and reproducible research best practices within the University of Oxford and the wider UK and international research community - Act as a source of information and advice to other members of the group.
-Coach other members of the group on specialist methodologies, programming languages and design patterns. - Train researchers within the University of Oxford on the effective use of software for research.
-Develop training material for workshops and courses offered by the Oxford RSE group. - Contribute to community activities such as seminars and networking events. - Develop skills in many areas of computational research and software development via independent study and training courses
+- Provide RSE support as needed to the Schmidt AI in Science Postdoctoral Fellowship programme - Collaborate with research colleagues across the university, establishing new research software projects to add to the Oxford RSE group's portfolio. - Manage multiple projects within the current portfolio of the Oxford RSE group, working directly on projects and supervising RSEs and Junior RSEs. - Design and implement high quality, reliable and maintainable software that will lead to specific research outcomes or enable the translational impact of existing research. - Regularly write research articles at a national level, on topics in research software engineering and/or related to specific projects within the Oxford RSE portfolio. - Generate research income via the establishment of new collaborative research projects and grant/fellowship applications (e.g., EPSRC's RSE fellowship). - Assist in the management of the research budget for the group and manage the budgets for individual projects. - Promote software engineering and reproducible research best practices within the University of Oxford and the wider UK and international research community. - Act as a source of information and advice to other members of the group.
+Coach members of the group on specialist methodologies, programming languages or design patterns. - Manage and deliver workshops and courses offered by the Oxford RSE group. - Contribute to community activities such as seminars and networking events. - Support the development, documentation, release and user support for software developed within the Oxford RSE group. - Develop own personal skills in many areas of computational research and software development via independent study and training courses.

+Selection criteria

-Selection criteria Essential selection criteria
+Essential selection criteria

-- Hold a PhD/DPhil (or close to completion) with a significant software development component, and/or equivalent experience of software development in a research environment (e.g., Research MSc and 3 years industry experience in a software engineering role). - Demonstrated interest in pursuing a career as a research software engineer - Demonstrated ability to design, implement and deploy a complex software engineering project (both individually and as part of a team) - Experience in applying software engineering best practices (e.g. issue tracking, code review, testing, documentation and continuous integration). - Substantial experience with one programming language used for research (Python and C++ preferred, but also Rust, C, Fortran, Javascript, Java, Julia) and conversant with at least one more. - Demonstrated ability to rapidly acquire fluent knowledge of new programming languages, libraries, and platforms. - Experience structuring large software projects using common software architecture paradigms (e.g. Object-orientated programming). - Excellent communication skills, including the ability to communicate effectively with researchers, write for publication and present at meetings.
+- Hold a PhD/DPhil with a significant computational component, with post-qualification research experience.
+Candidates without a PhD/DPhil but with substantial experience of software development in a research environment (e.g. Research MSc and 5 years industry experience in software development) will also be considered. - Strong track record in both publications and released software projects. - Demonstrated ability to design, implement and deploy a complex software engineering project while applying software engineering best practices and using common software architecture paradigms (e.g., Object-orientated programming). - Experience working on and contributing significantly to a software project team, including mentoring less experienced developers (e.g., RSEs or research staff). - Substantial experience with one programming language used for research (Python and C++ preferred, but also Rust, C, Fortran, Javascript, Java, Julia) and conversant with at least one more. - Demonstrated ability to rapidly acquire fluent knowledge of new programming languages, libraries and platforms. - Excellent communication skills, including the ability to communicate with researchers, write for publication, present research proposals and results, and represent the group at meetings. - Enthusiasm for promoting software engineering best practices in academia and experience implementing these practices in collaborative projects with researchers.